 Think that following up is a highly painful process?
 Not with the right tools at your disposal!
 Freshsales CRM comes with an easy-to-use sales pipeline that allows reps to locate the deals in each stage of the pipeline with a single glance.
 You can also sort and filter deals easily.
 Received an email from a lead, but forgot to reply?
 Simply use the “Awaiting Response” feature to find a complete list of emails pending your response.

 One last point on following up - if someone in your team is sick or unavailable, this doesn’t mean that things should grind to a halt.
 Freshsales CRM provides your team with a common inbox so that your sales reps can step in and answer each other’s unanswered emails, get instant context into conversations, and follow up right away.
 This reduces unnecessary delays, and shortens your sales cycle.

 Anything that can be outsourced should be outsourced - that’s how you keep your team lean and highly productive.
 Freshsales CRM allows you to create workflow automations that operate like clockwork; these free up your reps to work on activities that actually move the needle.
 At the basic level, you can set up your system to use events to automate field updates.
 If a new lead is created in your CRM, you can also trigger a welcome email to them.

-Freshsales CRM is a sales force automation tool and CRM system that’s built to help sales teams skyrocket their effectiveness.
+Freshsales is a sales force automation tool and CRM system that’s built to help sales teams skyrocket their effectiveness.
 This CRM system comes with all the features that you need, including built-in phone and email integration, reports and automations, lead scoring, profile enrichment and auto lead assignment functions, and much more.